yoctoproject/poky/documentation/transitioning-to-a-custom-environment.rst

    BSP, :ref:`create your own layer for the BSP <bsp-guide/bsp:creating a new bsp layer using the \`\`bitbake-layers\`\` script>`.
-For example, given a 64-bit x86-based machine, copy the conf/intel-corei7-64 definition and give it a machine a relevant name (think board name, not product name).
+For example, given a 64-bit x86-based machine, copy the conf/intel-corei7-64 definition and give the machine a relevant name (think board name, not product name).
 Make sure the layer configuration is dependent on the meta-intel layer (or at least, meta-intel remains in your bblayers.conf).
 Now you can put your custom BSP settings into your layer and you can re-use it for different applications.